I found this online and think it makes interesting reading?

 Ø It takes 10 times more air disturbance to stir up the same amount of fine particles from a carpeted surface than from a smooth floor surface.

 The beneficial effects of carpet on keeping indoor air free of fine particulates has been shown in recent German research.
 This research involved 104 rooms with carpeted floors and 186 rooms with smooth floors.
 Using advanced laser particle counters it was established that the air over smooth floors contained an average of 62.9 micrograms of fine particles per cubic metre whilst over the carpeted floors the average was only 30.4 micrograms per cubic metre.
 The European safe limited is set at a maximum of 50 micrograms per cubic metre.
-In consequence the German Asthma Society (DAAB) new clearly states that carpeted floors are better for the allergy sufferer than smooth floors.
+In consequence, the German Asthma Society (DAAB) new clearly states that carpeted floors are better for the allergy sufferer than smooth floors.

 There are three statistical items that support the claimed benefits of carpeted floors for asthmatics.

-- In Sweden, between 1975 and 1990 carpet consumption fell by 70% because of ill founded health scares, to be replaced by smooth floors.
-Over the same period the incidence of allergic disease increased by over 300%.
+- In Sweden, between 1975 and 1990 carpet consumption fell by 70% because of ill-founded health scares, to be replaced by smooth floors.
+Over the same period, the incidence of allergic disease increased by over 300%.

 - In a European Respiratory Health Survey conducted in 2002 it was reported that fitted (wall to wall) carpets and rugs in bedrooms were related to fewer asthma symptoms.
-The effect was particularly pronounced amongst individuals already sensitised to dust-mite allergen.
+The effect was particularly pronounced amongst individuals already sensitised to the dust-mite allergen.

 - A study of over 4500 school children in New Jersey, USA, where asthma is a major cause of school absenteeism, reported that carpet in a child’s room is associated with lower levels of absenteeism and lower use of medication.